 |April 30:||Client submits evaluation survey|

 You can view the Fuqua School of Business academic calendar here.

 Clicking on the blue box to the right will take you straight to the application during the open period.
 If outside the application period, the link will take you to a form to indicate your interest in being notified of future applications.
-Our application will reopen in summer 2019 for the 2019-2020 academic year closed on August 31, 2019.
+Our application for the 2019-2020 academic year closed on August 31, 2019.
 Our next application will open around June 2020.

 Some application tips:

 - Be very clear about your scope of work, action steps you expect the students to take, and ideal final deliverables